 That’s $7 million we should have had from the state, and there’s no plan to pay it back.
 As a school district, we need stable funding that allows us to invest in teachers, students, bus drivers, paraprofessionals and everything else in the district required to educate our kids.
 Every two years when the Legislature balances the state budget, education is the last item to be considered, usually at the end of the legislative session when everyone wants to return home.
 What usually happens then is whatever is left is given to education and that usually means the program is on the chopping block.
 This is unfortunate and unacceptable.

 Our kids suffer the effects of these decisions.
 Minnesota now ranks 47th in the nation in class size and among the top 10 states making the deepest cuts to education.
 Politicians have made choices that underfund our schools and kids for years.
-Across the state, including Austin, we are seeing the direct impacts of their choices.
+Across the state, including Austin, we are seeing the direct impact

 The bill that made it the furthest in the Capitol for education funding actually did nothing to help fund our schools.
 It took spare change from one pocket and threw it into the other, while making no real impact on education.